SecureSiem/THEHIVE-CORTEX-SHUFFLE-MISP/README.md

     sudo /var/ossec/framework/python/bin/pip3 install requests python-dotenv

-Add soar.env To manager path - /var/ossec/integrations
+# Add soar.env To manager path - /var/ossec/integrations  (after this edit the values in soar.env)

 # 4. Add the integration script -
 For custom integrations, Wazuh expects the script at /var/ossec/integrations/<name> and <name> in ossec.conf must start with custom-.
 We’ll name it custom-thehive.